|Skip to main contents|

 The cost of removing hairs by laser is relatively high, but this type of treatment is one of the most effective in permanent hair removal.

-A hair removal laser is a device that produces light of a single colour or wavelength.
-These lasers produce pulses of high-energy light that is taken up by the melanin pigment contained within the hair's shaft.
+A laser is a device that produces light of a single colour or wavelength.
+These hair removal lasers produce pulses of high-energy light that is taken up by the melanin pigment contained within the hair's shaft.
 However, the skin also has melanin which also absorbs the laser's energy.
 Therefore, the light has to be applied long enough to heat the hair, but not too long to heat up the surrounding skin, causing damage.
 The darker a patient's skin, the more difficult it is to avoid injuring the surface of the skin while performing treatments.

 There are 3 main types of lasers used today, and depending on the type of hair and the colour of the skin, it is important to choose the most appropriate laser for each patient.
 An experienced specialist will be able to recommend the most appropriate type.
 The cost of each machine and therefore the costs of treatments have come down significantly since lasers were first developed and technology has improved.

 After a single series of treatments, the hairs are usually reduced in amount and thickness for a very long period of time.
 However, they may not be completely gone.
-To keep an area completely free from hair, further treatments are always required.
+To keep an area completely free from hair, further sessions are always required.
 These further treatments may eventually be required only at yearly intervals, or even less frequently.
-This depends on the area being treated as well as the individual, as each person's treatments will vary.
+This depends on the area being treated as well as the individual, as each person's circumstances will vary.

 Any area of the body can be treated except around the eyes.
-The most common areas requested to be treated are the face, upper lip, neck, chest, nipple, underarms, back, abdomen, bikini line, and legs.
+The most common areas requested to be treated by laser are the face, upper lip, neck, chest, nipple, underarms, back, abdomen, bikini line, and legs.

 Laser treatment of the bikini area has 2 significant benefits: first, it is a very cost-effective way to reduce or eliminate unwanted hairs; and secondly, it reduces or eliminates folliculitis.
 The bikini area is a common location for folliculitis, which is an inflammation or infection of the hair follicle.
 Patients with folliculitis will experience itchy and painful lesions, and often notice a hyperpigmentation and darkening of the skin as a result of the inflammation.
 By using lasers on the bikini line, the side result is that folliculitis is also often reduced or eradicated.